-We collect your blue lidded mixed recycling wheeled bin (please make sure the lid can close), or clear recycling sacks, from the edge of your property nearest the road on alternate weeks.
+We collect your blue lidded mixed recycling wheelie bin (please make sure the lid can close), or clear recycling sacks, from the edge of your property nearest the road on alternate weeks.
 All containers must be available by 6am on your collection day.
 Please put your clean and dry recycling loose into your bin.
 Do not use black sacks as we need to be able to see it's recycling to empty it.

 What you can recycle

 - Cardboard – any size (as long as bin lid can close).

 - Greeting cards.

 - Shredded paper (please contain in paper bags or cereal boxes when possible).

 - Telephone directories including Yellow Pages and other catalogues.